harshita214/Chrome-Extension/Quotes/readme.md

 # **Quotes Extension**
-This extension generate new quotes every time we click the new quote button.
+This extension generate new quotes every time we click on the new quote button.

 ## Technologies used:
 * HTML
 * CSS
 * JavaScript

-### Sometime we are frustrated while doing work.
-To feel better we need quotes so this extension will help in that situation.
+### Sometimes we are frustrated while doing work.
+To feel motivated and better we need quotes, so this extension will help in that situation.
 ### In this extension I used an quote api to fetch data when the button is clicked it will fetch the quote and visible on our screen using html,css and javascript.